 MIR is proud to offer the Integrated IR Residency, Early Specialization in IR (ESIR) pathway within the diagnostic residency program, and the Independent IR Residency, replacing the traditional IR fellowship that will nationally sundown in June 2020.

-We will be accepting applications for the 2018-19 application season via ERAS in September 2018.
-Interviews will be offered to qualified candidates October to December, 2018.
+We will be accepting applications for the 2020-2021 application season via ERAS in September 2020.
+Interviews will be offered to qualified candidates from October 2020 to January 2021.
 Please see the How to Apply page for further details.

-We will be accepting applications for the 2020-2021 Independent IR Residency via ERAS in December 2018.
-Interviews will be scheduled January to March 2019.
+We are currently in the process of interviewing for the 2020 Independent IR Residency.
+We will be accepting applications for 2021 via ERAS in December 2020.
+Interviews will be scheduled from January to March 2021.
 Please see the Independent IR Residency page for further details.

 MIR is located in St. Louis, a historic metro area of 2.8 million with a family-friendly reputation and tight-knit communities.
 The area's low cost of living and central U.S. location are draws for many when choosing a relocation destination.
 With a robust nightlife scene, some of the finest dining in the United States, and world-renowned family activities (many of them free), St. Louis offers affordable big city living.
 Washington University Medical Center is located in the trendy Central West End neighborhood, and Forest Park, one of the world’s most beautiful city parks according to Travel + Leisure magazine, is our backyard.

 Thank you again for your interest in our programs.
-If you cannot find the information you’re looking for or would like further information, please don’t hesitate to contact me or the program coordinator, Missi Varner.
+If you cannot find the information you’re looking for or would like further information, please don’t hesitate to contact me or the program coordinator, Melissa Hummel.
 We look forward to hearing from you!

 IR Residency Program Director